nunit/docs/docs/articles/nunit-engine/extensions/Result-Writers.md

 # Result Writers

-**Result Writers** take the result of a test run, in NUnit 3.0 XML format, and use it to create a result file in some other format.
-NUnit itself provides a two result writers, one to create output in NUnit V2 format and another to write test cases to the console.
+**Result Writers** take the result of a test run, in NUnit 3 XML format, and use it to create a result file in some other format.
+The NUnit Organization itself provides a two result writers, one to create output in NUnit V2 format and another to write test cases to the console.
 The definition of a result writer extension might look something like this:

 ```csharp
 [Extension]